jnirella/jnirella/README.md

+# Jose Nirella

-# Welcome, my name is Jose Nirella and I am studying to be a Web Developer.
+## Welcome, my name is Jose Nirella and I am studying to be a Web Developer.

 ## Where you can find me: